Fall 2018 International Freshman

 Who is a Freshman?

 You can apply to SDSU as a first-time freshman if you have:

-- Graduated high school, but not taken any college courses since the summer after graduation
+- Graduated high school, but have not taken any college courses after graduation.

 If you are graduating from a high school outside of the United States, your application will be reviewed on the following admission criteria:

 - Completion of high school/secondary level.
 A certified copy of graduation certificate or diploma will be required prior to enrollment at SDSU.